 For New Year, my parents came over and we had dinner with my host family!
 This was a bit stressful at first because my parents don’t speak English, but they all got on really well.”

-Katie is our Support Manager, working with our team of Local Support Coordinators to ensure that our students and host families have the best possible experience taking part in our programme.
+Isabella is our Programme Manager, working with our team of Local Support Coordinators to ensure that our students and host families have the best possible experience taking part in our programme.

-We asked Katie: What’s the best part of the job?
+We asked Isabella: What’s the best part of the job?

 If you would like to know more about hosting with InterStudies, please fill in the enquiry form.
 We will respond with further information and put you in touch with one of our Local Support Coordinators, who will be able to tell you much more about every aspect of becoming a host family.